galister/wlx-overlay-x/README.md

 Resize screen: Same as Move screen but turn your controller to get the yellow laser.

+## Nix Flake

+A Nix Flake is availabe as `github:galister/wlx-overlay-x`.
+Cached builds are available using [garnix](https://garnix.io/).
+See [garnix docs](https://garnix.io/docs/caching) to see how to utilize this binary cache.

 # Known Issues

 StereoKit fails to build with OpenXR version 1.0.29.
 You can downgrade your OpenXR syetem package to fix this.